* United converts order for 100 Boeing jets into new MAX 10

 * Boeing exec “very optimistic” about mid-market jet plan

-* Boeing, Airbus clash over prospects for biggest planes (Adds order tally for new jet)
+* Boeing, Airbus clash over prospects for biggest planes (Adds AirAsia seen as potential air show wild card)

 By Giulia Segreti and Matthias Blamont